Luke8218/Assignment4FoP/README.md

    ```
    python3 stats.py
    ```
-3. The script will generate visualisations of your Lego collection data.
+3. The script will generate visualisations of your LEGO collection data.

 ## Troubleshooting